storyhunterkaz/bravedbaljis/README.md

 Each agent is responsible for a specific aspect of the analysis and recommendation process, working together to create a comprehensive learning experience.

+### Agno Framework Implementation

+The agent-based architecture is implemented using the **Agno** library, which provides a powerful framework for building and orchestrating AI agents:

+- Each agent extends the base `Agent` class from Agno
+- Agents communicate through well-defined interfaces using `Tool` objects
+- The orchestrator agent manages workflow and delegates tasks to specialized agents
+- Agents can be easily extended or replaced without affecting the overall system

+This modular approach allows for flexible development and easy integration of new capabilities as the application evolves.

 ## Tech Stack

 - **Frontend**: Next.js, React, TailwindCSS